-One of the common objections veterinary practices seem to have about implementing loyalty programs is that they don’t like to discount their services.
+One of the common objections veterinary practices seem to have about implementing a loyalty program is that they don’t like to discount their services.
 But here’s the thing: a loyalty program is not a discount program.
 In fact, if you are strategic about your program, you will actually prevent discounting.

-Two things you have probably never heard your clients say while visiting your practice but are sure to hear once you launch a loyalty program:
+If that’s not a good enough reason for considering a loyalty program, consider these two things you have probably never heard clients say while visiting your practice: “What else can I buy?” and “No, don’t give me a discount.”
+You are sure to hear these once you launch a loyalty program!

-And that’s not a word of a lie!
-At the practice I managed in Colorado, we implemented a standard program that rewarded clients with a loyalty stamp for every $100 they spent per invoice.
-(You can read more about this loyalty program in my November 2 post.)
-This program was so effective that, believe it or not, I once had a client decline a discount the doctor offered her because she wanted her invoice to be higher so that she could get her loyalty stamps!
+One Colorado practice implemented a standard program that rewarded clients with a loyalty stamp for every $100 they spent per invoice.
+The program was so effective that, believe it or not, a client once declined a discount because she wanted her invoice to be higher to get her loyalty stamps!

-Imagine you have a client sitting in an exam room waiting to be seen.
-The doctor is running extremely late because of a sudden emergency.
-Finally, he is able to see the patient.
+Imagine you have a client sitting in an exam room waiting to be seen and the doctor is running late because of a sudden emergency.
 Compare these two scenarios.

-- This $27 discount has a fairly heavy impact on your revenue.
+- The $27 discount has a fairly heavy impact on your revenue.

-- Your willingness to offer this discount suggests that the service you offered her isn’t terribly valuable; in other words, you devalue your service.
+- Your willingness to offer this discount suggests that the service you offered her isn’t valuable.
+In other words, you devalue your service.

-- Your client, a loyalty program member who was gearing up to receive two stamps today, leaves with only one stamp; what a let down!
+- Your client, a loyalty program member who going to receive two stamps today, leaves with only one stamp.
+What a letdown!